Abhishek1-341/Multi-Modal_Real_Estate_Valuation_Using_Satellite_Imagery_and_Tabular_Data/README.md

 # 5. Valuation Using Tabular Data

-Before introducing imagery, a robust tabular baseline was established.

-Raw features were mathematically transformed to expose underlying economic drivers:
+Before introducing imagery, a robust tabular baseline was established.Raw features were mathematically transformed to expose underlying economic drivers:

-#### 📅 Temporal Decomposition
+####  Temporal Decomposition

-The raw date string was broken down into cyclical and linear numeric components:
+The raw date string was broken down into cyclical and linear numeric components: sale_year, sale_month, day_of_month and day_of_week.

-* sale_year
-* sale_month
-* day_of_month
-* day_of_week

 This allows the model to map inflation adjustments and seasonal market trends rather than treating the sale date as a static string.

-#### 📍 Zipcode Target Encoding
+####  Zipcode Target Encoding

 Treating zip codes as high-cardinality categorical variables often leads to sparse tree splits.
 Instead, target encoding mapped each zip code to its median training property price, generating a continuous **"Location Index"** that directly quantifies a neighborhood's economic baseline.

-#### 🏠 Effective Built Year & House Age
+#### Effective Built Year & House Age

 A structure's age isn't strictly defined by its original construction.
 An **effective_built_year** was calculated:

 * If `yr_renovated > 0`, the renovation year superseded the build year.

 The final **house_age** feature accurately reflected modern wear-and-tear.

-An XGBoost regressor, heavily tuned via an Optuna hyperparameter search, was trained on this engineered tabular set.

-The pure tabular model achieved a baseline:
+An XGBoost regressor, heavily tuned via an Optuna hyperparameter search, was trained on this engineered tabular set.The pure tabular model achieved a baseline:

 | Model                   | RMSE       | R²   |
 | ----------------------- | ---------- | ---- |